ChristopherBrum/rb120/oo_book/oo_book-notes.md

   - Even though it's not always necessary, why is prepending getter and setter methods with `self` important?
   - What are 2 clear things that we can `self` for?
   - What are the boundaries of `self` within a class when determining whether oyu're referencing the class or an instance of the class?
+- Part 4: Inheritance
+  - How does inheritance effect behavoir and what are the associated objects referred to?
+  - What do we use to signify that a class is inheriting form another?
+  - How can a subclass override the behavior of a superclass and how does this work?
+  - What does the `super` keyword dogit status